KuangjuX/minikernel/README.md

 # minikernel
 ## Introduction
 minikernel is minimal RISC -V kernel written in Rust.
-Its goal is able to run on RVirt hypervisor.
-It'll also be used in [ThunderVirt](https://github.com/KuangjuX/ThunderVirt) for test.
+It is simple kernel for testing used in [hypocaust](https://github.com/KuangjuX/hypocaust) for test.